GeetRakala/SDRG/DOCUMENTATION.md

 ## 5. Step 1: The Search (Activated Dijkstra)

-The critical optimization in this codebase is the **Activated Dijkstra** search.
-It finds the item with the smallest 'range' (largest energy) by exploring from a random active site.
+The key optimization is the **Activated Dijkstra** search: it finds the smallest 'range' (largest energy) by exploring from a random active site rather than scanning all nodes.

 ### Pseudocode: Activated Dijkstra
 ```python